kazashim/simple-API-with-phpMySQL/README.md

 We will test the Create URL example from our REST API using following URL with ```POSTMAN``` App. http://localhost/api/items/create

+We will POST the following JSON data values to create a new item record.

 ```json
 {
 "email": "demo@demo.com",